hkellaway/Gloss/GlossExample/Pods/Gloss/README.md

 }
 ```

-This model is more complex for a couple reasons
+This model is more complex for a couple reasons:

 * Its properties are not just simple types
 * It has a nested model, `owner`